eitsupi/neo-r-polars/tests/testthat/_snaps/expr-expr.md

       Caused by error:
       !
 Evaluation failed in `$rolling_min_by()`.
       Caused by error:
-      !
-Negative value `-1.0` cannot be converted to usize
+      ! -1.0 is out of range that can be safely converted to usize

 # rolling_*_by: arg 'closed'